djlorenzouasset/Athena/README.md

 # Athena
 <img src=".github/AthenaLogo.png" height="130" align="right">

-Fortnite Profile-Athena & Catalog models creator for Private Servers, that use Fortnite-Live manifest.
+Fortnite Profile Athena & Catalog creator for Private Servers that use Fortnite-Live manifest.

-> You can use this program with [Neonite](https://github.com/NeoniteDev/NeoniteV2) backend, saving the profile-athena.json in the profiles folder and shop.json in the root folder.
+> You can use this program with [Neonite](https://github.com/HybridFNBR/Neonite) backend, saving the profile_athena.json in the profiles folder and shop.json in the responses folder.
+Make sure to save the `fortnitegame.json` (file situated in the .backend folder) in the responses folder.

 -----------------